sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 <!--truncate-->

 Sorbet has come a long way since its original design, thanks in no small part to some very helpful collaborators.
-We now run Sorbet’s type checking as a part of every build in Stripe’s Ruby codebase, and our developers have come to rely on its feedback.
-Having proven out Sorbet’s value internally, we’re now getting ready to share it with the rest of the Ruby community as open source.
-We’ve also begun beta testing an editor integration which you can play with at [sorbet.run] (if you’re on a desktop browser[^mobile]).
+We now run Sorbet's type checking as a part of every build in Stripe's Ruby codebase, and our developers have come to rely on its feedback.
+Having proven out Sorbet's value internally, we're now getting ready to share it with the rest of the Ruby community as open source.
+We've also begun beta testing an editor integration which you can play with at [sorbet.run] (if you're on a desktop browser[^mobile]).
 You can read more about how Sorbet works in our [documentation](/docs/overview).

 [^mobile]: [sorbet.run] also works on mobile devices but